samuelweiler/gf-ecd/index.md

 ## Recommendations for leaders:

 * Use **global instructions** to avoid naming individual positions whenever possible.
-As you prepare a danc, consider whether naming individuals is actually necessary or if it simply reflects gendered bias.
+As you prepare a dance, consider whether naming individuals is actually necessary or if it simply reflects gendered bias.
 * When naming individual positions is unavoidable, prepare as sets are formed by **establishing the frame of reference** for each dance, ideally using the traditional orientation.
 Then use "larks" and "ravens".
 * Circles, squares, and other "all face the center" formations are particularly well suited to using "larks" and "ravens".
-* Expect evolution in this advice and terms over time.
+* Expect evolution in this advice and terms over time; discussion/revision is better than rigid ideology, and particularly in folk dance forms, the organic development of styles, trends, and choreography will require/reward creative adaptation.

 ## Recommendations for dance organizers:

 * Negotiate the use of gender free terms with callers **when they are hired**.
 While some callers new to gender free calling may welcome using gender free terms, others may be unwilling.
 Work this out before commitments are made.
 * Do not dictate a particular form of gender free calling.
 The choice of which terms to use and whether to rechoreograph dances is evolving, and callers should be given space to experiment.
+(Louise: I disagree with this to the extent that I think communities should be allowed to build their own traditions, and callers invited into those communities should adapt to them.
+Dance week(end)s are a slightly different story, as they have less responsibility for new dancers and community building; they offer important opportunities for callers to expand and perfect their craft.)
 * Announce the intention to use gender free terms to dancers in advance.